balihoo-gens/git-linux-practice/git-more/README.md

 1. Create a new branch, once again called GLP-001-BothAttempts git checkout -b GLP-001-BothAttempts
 1. in this new branch, type 'git rebase GLP-001-AttemptOne'
+First, rewinding head to replay your work on top of it...
+Applying: creating a conflict
+Using index info to reconstruct a base tree...
+M	git-merge-and-conflict/conflict
+Falling back to patching base and 3-way merge...
+Auto-merging git-merge-and-conflict/conflict
+CONFLICT (content): Merge conflict in git-merge-and-conflict/conflict
+Failed to merge in the changes.
+Patch failed at 0001 creating a conflict
+The copy of the patch that failed is found in:
+   /home/balihoo.local/edanthinne/git-linux-practice/.git/rebase-apply/patch

+When you have resolved this problem, run "git rebase --continue".
+If you prefer to skip this patch, run "git rebase --skip" instead.
+To check out the original branch and stop rebasing, run "git rebase --abort".

     - check git log to see what commits you now have here
+commits look the same:
+39467bb GLP-001-AttemptOne: implementation of the listof using a for loop
+039e14c GLP-001-AttemptOne: added a new function add(a,b) to listfunc.js that returns the sum of two n
+56f2ba8 GLP-001-AwesomeFeature: added and implemented function listof(n)

 1. now type 'git rebase GLP-001-AttemptTwo'
+First, rewinding head to replay your work on top of it...
+Applying: GLP-001-AttemptOne: added a new function add(a,b) to listfunc.js that returns the sum of two numbers
+Using index info to reconstruct a base tree...
+M	git-more/listfunc.js
+<stdin>:11: trailing whitespace.
+1. commit this file with a well formatted commit message
+warning: 1 line adds whitespace errors.
+Falling back to patching base and 3-way merge...
+Auto-merging git-more/listfunc.js
+Applying: GLP-001-AttemptOne: implementation of the listof using a for loop

     - note the failure.
 How does 'git status' indicate what state your repository is in now?
     - do a 'git branch'.
 What branch are you on?
+on branch GLP-001-BothAttemps
     - abort the rebase.
         - what command did you use?
         - what does 'git status' show now?.
 What is different between the previous status?